-Due to essential upgrade and maintenance the Online Portal for Statutory Property Notices may experience short interruptions to service on:
+Due to essential upgrade and maintenance the Online Portal for Statutory Property Notices will be unavailable on:

 Due to the current outbreak of the Coronavirus (COVID-19) some of our services have been affected.
 For further advice and guidance please read our Information for Service Users.

 We thank you for your patience during this time.

 A Property Enquiry Certificate (PEC) is a standard report on information regarding Statutory Notices and other legal orders and regulations that affect a property.
 The information is often required when buying or selling a house.
 The seller's solicitor will normally request this as part of the property search.

 You can request a PEC by emailing Formal Property Enquiries.

 The cost for a Property Enquiry Certificate is £59.00.